rancher/docs/content/os/v1.x/en/installation/configuration/adding-kernel-parameters/_index.md

 _Available as of v1.1_

-RancherOS v1.1.0 added a Syslinux boot menu, which allows you to temporarily edit the boot paramters, or to select "Debug logging", "Autologin", both "Debug logging & Autologin" and "Recovery Console".
+RancherOS v1.1.0 added a Syslinux boot menu, which allows you to temporarily edit the boot parameters, or to select "Debug logging", "Autologin", both "Debug logging & Autologin" and "Recovery Console".

 On desktop systems the Syslinux boot menu can be switched to graphical mode by adding `UI vesamenu.c32` to a new line in `global.cfg` (use `sudo ros config syslinux` to edit the file).